What is philanthropic support?

 Can the Lab accept all kinds of philanthropic support?

-The Lab can accept money and equipment from philanthropic supporters, but there are significant limitations in the amount and type of philanthropic funding the Lab can accept.
-For example, the Lab cannot accept common forms of philanthropy such as endowments, stock gifts, or bequests.
+The Lab can accept gifts from philanthropic supporters, but there are significant limitations in the amount and type of philanthropic funding the Lab can accept.
+For example, the Lab cannot accept equipment nor common forms of philanthropy such as endowments, stock gifts, or bequests.
 The Lab also cannot accept philanthropy to pay for facilities or other non-research needs.
 However, the OCDO can bring the Berkeley Lab Foundation in to assist with these and many types of funding that the Lab is not able to accept directly.

 What is the Berkeley Lab Foundation?